 Publication of Children and Youth Illustrated Poetry Anthology (2021)

-The grant from the Smart and Caring Children and Youth Fund supports the publishing of an anthology by The New Youth Council.
+The grant from the Smart and Caring Children and Youth Fund supported the publishing of an anthology by The New Youth Council.
 The publication is about hope, joy and resilience, and features poems written by elementary students’ and illustrated by at-risk youth in Mississauga.
 The project celebrates children’s writing, recognizes all contributors as important voices in the community and provides opportunities to youth for creative self-expression.

 Halloween Harvest at the Museums of Mississauga (2021)

 Halloween Harvest at the Museums of Mississauga will be an inclusive, family-friendly celebration of Mississauga’s agricultural heritage and the diverse communities that historically farmed here.
 It will include online, interactive virtual programs, on-site “activations” on the Bradley Museum grounds, and, if possible, limited attendance in-person tours.
 The Friends of the Museums of Mississauga gratefully acknowledges the 2021 financial support of the Hazel McCallion Fund for Arts, Culture and Heritage at the Community Foundation of Mississauga, a registered charitable public foundation serving the people of Mississauga.

 WAR Flowers and Our Boys (2020-2021)